 IN SEAHAWKS HISTORY

 Bank of America Stadium was completed by the start of the 1996 season.
 It ushered in a new wave of stadiums in the NFL as more than two dozen stadiums have opened since 1996.
 The Carolina Panthers played their first game at the stadium on September 14, 1996.
 Bank of America Stadium is one of the NFL’s premier stadiums from the inside to outside.
-Located in downtown Charlotte, the facade of Bank of America Stadium is very unique, consisting of massive archways and domed towers.
-It features a striking black obsidian granite facade.
+Located in downtown Charlotte, the façade of Bank of America Stadium is very unique, consisting of massive archways and domed towers.
+It features a striking black obsidian granite façade.
 A pair of black panthers, each eight-feet-tall and weighing 2,000 pounds, perched on ten-foot pedestals, are located on both sides of each of the three 80-foot arched entrances.
 Lit and glowing every night 48-foot diameter light domes atop the entry towers.
-Bank of America Stadium consists of over 73,000 blue and silver seats in three tiers that circle the playing field.
+Bank of America Stadium consists of over 74,000 blue and silver seats in three tiers that circle the playing field.
 It has many amenities including the Gridiron Club and 158 luxury suites.
 Bank of America Stadium also includes three practice facilities, training facilities and administrative offices.
 The stadium has changed little since its opening in 1996.
 A new 31.5ft by 77ft High Definition Diamondvision scoreboard was added before the 2008 season.
 In January 2014 the Panthers unveiled a $65 million improvement plan for Bank of America Stadium.
 Improvements included four new escalator towers to take fans to the upper deck faster, new 200 feet wide and 60 feet high videoboards and a new sound system.
 This project was completed by the 2014 season.
+The stadium originally had a grass playing field from its opening through the 2020 season.
+Prior to the start of the 2021 season the grass field was replaced with FieldTurf due to the increase of events at the stadium, including the addition of the Charlotte Football Club (MLS).